 Squeeze most of the alcohol out of the cotton swabs before using them; it isn’t wise to leave a lot of standing liquid in the PAX 3.
-When both areas are clean, dip your long brush or pipe in alcohol and run it down the length of the vapor path.
-When you’re done, the oven and vapor path should be clean and shiny.
+When both areas are clean, dip your long brush or pipe in alcohol and run it down the length of the vapour path.
+When you’re done, the oven and vapour path should be clean and shiny.

-When you’re done, the oven and vapor path should be squeaky clean.
-In fact, you should be able to see through the vapor path easily when holding the PAX 3 up to a light source.
+When you’re done, the oven and vapour path should be squeaky clean.
+In fact, you should be able to see through the vapour path easily when holding the PAX 3 up to a light source.

 Just note that if you’ve owned your PAX 3 for a while, there may still be a little discolouration in the oven after cleaning.
 That doesn’t affect the performance of your device, and it simply means that you’ve been getting good use out of it.

 After you’re done cleaning the body of your PAX 3, you need a fast way to get the remaining alcohol out of there.
 Therefore:

 - Turn it on and let it run for a complete cycle (let it go through a heating path).
 Turn it on and let it run for a complete cycle (let it go through a heating path).

 - When the cycle is complete, the alcohol is gone.
 You’re ready to vape again.